Wildfires spread in California as oppressive heat wave continues

 A state of emergency was declared in San Diego County as the Valley Fire burned over 10,200 acres and was only 1% contained.
 Evacuations were ordered in the area and at least 11 structures have been destroyed, CBS San Diego affiliate KFMB-TV reports.

 A new wildfire also broke out north of Willits, California, on Monday afternoon.
-The fire had only spread to 25 acres, but evacuations were ordered over fears that the flames could spread quickly, CBS San Francisco reports.
+The fire had only spread to 25 acres when evacuations were ordered over fears that the flames could spread quickly, CBS San Francisco reports.
+As of Monday evening, the Oak Fire had burned 1,000 acres.